Metawin Opas-iamkajorn

 Metawin Opas-iamkajorn (เมธวิน โอภาสเอี่ยมขจร; born 21 February 1999), widely known as Win Metawin (วิน เมธวิน), is a Thai actor and entrepreneur.
 He rose to prominence in 2020 with his acting debut in Thai drama 2gether and gained further recognition with his role in F4 Thailand: Boys Over Flowers.
-In addition to his work in entertainment, Metawin is a global ambassador for luxury brands Prada and Tiffany & Co. and was named to the Forbes 30 Under 30 Asia class of 2023.
+In addition to his work in entertainment, Metawin is a brand ambassador for luxury brands Prada and Tiffany & Co. and was named to the Forbes 30 Under 30 Asia class of 2023.

 Personal life

 Family and education

 Metawin was born in Bangkok, Thailand, and is the third of four siblings.
 He has two older sisters, Mintra and Mesa, and a younger brother, Metas.

 He started his studies at Denla British School (DBS), and went to Assumption College, a private Catholic boys school in Bangkok for his primary education.
 He had a brief summer course at Assumption College Bangrak.
 He then went to Panyarat High School for secondary education.

 In 2014, he joined an English summer program in the UK.
 In March and April 2015, he participated in a 42-day summer program in Taiwan to study Mandarin.

 He studied as an exchange student at Belmond–Klemme Community School District in Iowa, USA for a year, and passed the General Education Development (GED) exam in 11th grade.

 After returning to Thailand, Metawin skipped the 12th grade and enrolled in the faculty of economics international program at Thammasat University.
 He graduated in 2020, with his graduation ceremony delayed until 27 May 2022, due to the COVID-19 pandemic.

 During his time as an exchange student Metawin actively participated in his school's extracurricular activities, he became a member of the school band's percussion choir where his group received a superior (Division I) rating.
 He played American football and was part of his high school's soccer team.

 He used to play golf competitively during his childhood and won several tournaments but had to quit due to injury.
 He still continue playing golf recreationally.

 He is fluent in Thai and English and can hold a basic conversation in Mandarin.

 His family owns a Chihuahua named Charlotte and two Shetland Sheepdogs, Bentley and Cartier.
 In July 2024, Bentley died due to lymphoma.
 Following this, Metawin participated in a fundraiser with Professor Dr. Thanin Intarakamthornchai, President of the Lymphoma Society of Thailand, at an event aimed at raising awareness about lymphoma and support initiatives for those affected by the disease.